giannispoliths/well-camera-depth-counter/README.md

 Arduino firmware and Python application were developed with the assistance of Claude.
-Hardware assembly, soldering, mechanical mounting, and system integration were done manually.
+Hardware assembly, soldering, mechanical mounting inside the project box, and system integration were done manually.

 ## Requirements